-Within each discipline, high school content standards are presented in courses.
+Within each arts discipline, high school content standards are presented in courses.

-- Foundation courses are introductory or survey courses that high school students typically complete during the first or second year of high school. - Proficient courses are built upon students' work in Foundations courses and begin to focus on specific aspects of the discipline. - Advanced courses are designed to prepare students for post-high school study in the discipline.
-The framework includes special advanced courses to address unique features of the disciplines.
-For example, the Technical Theatre and Musical Composition courses reflect specialized offerings in Theatre and Music respectively. - Finally, the framework includes standards for Novice Solo & Ensemble Music appropriate for courses designed for students without significant prior experience playing music.
+Foundation courses are introductory or survey courses that high school students typically complete during the first or second year of high school.

+- Integration: The standards were written to intentionally highlight the connections across different disciplines and grades.
+This was done to promote consistency and integration across the arts.
+For example, students in all disciplines and grades are working on using criteria to evaluate artwork.
+This practice may look similar or different across the different disciplines, but provides a common structure to support districts in using these standards to organize their arts programs. - Proficient courses are built upon students' work in Foundations courses and begin to focus on specific aspects of the discipline. - Advanced courses are designed to prepare students for post-high school study in the discipline.
+The Framework includes special advanced courses to address unique features of the disciplines.
+For example, the Technical Theatre and Musical Composition courses reflect specialized offerings in Theatre and Music respectively. - Finally, the Framework includes standards for Novice Solo & Ensemble Music appropriate for courses designed for students without significant prior experience playing music.
 These courses may also be appropriate to ensemble courses offered in the middle school grades.